Articles & Guides

 What can we help you find?

-Thanksgiving for kids: 8 tips for teaching kids about the holiday
+The history of Thanksgiving for kids: 8 tips for teaching children about the holiday

-Thanksgiving for kids: 8 tips for teaching kids about the holiday
+The history of Thanksgiving for kids: 8 tips for teaching children about the holiday

 When many of us were younger, lessons about Thanksgiving involved little more than a tidy story about Native Americans and Pilgrims sitting down to share a cornucopia of food together in peace and harmony.
 The end.
 This account is a far cry from the full Thanksgiving story.